 Several instances have already occurred this season, where players and those watching have been taken aback with incredulity at the strange decisions being made by the VAR.

-The FA has now decided to have the original reviewing referee's judgement looked at more closely by a second, more senior, and infinitely more competent referee, in order to avoid any shred of a doubt as to just what the hell is going on in the game.
+The Football Association has now decided to have the original reviewing referee's judgement looked at more closely by a second, more senior, and infinitely more competent referee, in order to avoid any shred of a doubt as to just what the hell is going on in football these days.

-An FA spokesman said at FA headquarters at Lancaster Gate, that the new acronym stood for Video Assistant Referee Verification And Review, and not, as many would tend to imagine, Video Assistant Referee Video Assistant Referee, .
+An FA spokesman, John Corruption, said at FA headquarters at Lancaster Gate, that the new acronym stood for Video Assistant Referee Verification And Review, and not, as many would tend to imagine, Video Assistant Referee Video Assistant Referee.

 "That would just be plainly stupid," he said.